naelob/cairo-lang-official-exercices/README.md

 # cairo-lang-official-exercices

-Little exercices that aim to grasp the Cairo language
+## How Cairo Works : exercises from Cairo website that aim to grasp low level aspects of the language